June 25, 2020

 Wearing a face mask helps limit the spread of COVID-19 and protects those around you.
+According to a review of 172 studies worldwide recently published in The Lancet, wearing masks can reduce the risk of spreading COVID-19 to about 3%.
 Even a simple cloth mask can be effective at keeping your germs away from others.
 Here’s what you need to know and understand about wearing a face mask when you visit UT Southwestern, as well as in your everyday life.

 Employees, patients, and visitors are asked to put on their masks before entering buildings to help protect themselves and others.